-When you envision a modern workplace what springs to mind?
+When you envision a modern workplace what comes to mind?
 Game rooms?
 Nap pods?
 A fully-stocked kitchen with beer on tap?
 Or do you envision a co-working space with many different types of people and businesses working in a common area?
 Perhaps you thought of cubicles?
-Or did you instead envision an open-concept space with walled off meeting rooms?
+Or did you instead envision an open-concept space with walled-off meeting rooms?

-A modern workplace is defined by set of technological, physical and psychological conditions aimed to achieve employee satisfaction while optimizing for productivity and efficiency of businesses.
-The specifics of a modern workplace are evolving over time, meeting the needs of current and future employees and businesses at set time.
+A modern workplace is characterized by a combination of technological, physical, and psychological factors aimed at balancing employee satisfaction and business efficiency.
+The definition of a modern workplace is constantly evolving to meet the changing needs of both employees and businesses.

-This type of workspace provides choice for employees; they decide how, when, and where to work, allowing them to be more effective and engaged throughout the day.
-It’s flexible enough to let employees be fully productive.
+This type of collaborative workspace provides choice for employees; they decide how, when, and where to work, allowing them to be more effective and engaged throughout the day.
+It is flexible enough to let employees be fully productive.
+In order to find a modern workplace design example for your office, here are modern workplace examples from AskCody clients and partners.

 An activity-based workspace also accommodates today’s trend of on-demand culture, where there are changing needs to be met throughout the day.
 It allows more flexibility in the workspace, allowing it to meet the needs of different groups simultaneously.